 Most South Koreans do not speak English

 For these reasons, brands wishing to enter the market must ensure that they have a Korean translator or know a translation company in Korea with whom they can coordinate.
-Messages can get lost in translation; thus, it is crucial to check the content before it is released to ascertain that it is line with the brand’s objectives.
-In addition, avoiding long texts and adding pictures and visuals to an ad would make it considerably more easy to read and understandable.
+Messages can get lost in translation; thus, it is crucial to check the content before it is released to ascertain that it is in line with the brand’s objectives.
+In addition, avoiding long texts and adding pictures and visuals to an ad would make it considerably more easy to read and understand.

 South Koreans like special promotions and discounts

 Points cards, rewards cards, and VIP memberships are popular amongst South Koreans since the average South Korean consumer likes to feel special.
 They enjoy accumulating points and claiming rewards.
 Thus, numerous retail stores in the country offer rewards programs.
-Moreover, most purchases are made using a credit card which makes rewards linked with Korean banks.
-Korean brands collaborate with Korean banks to offer discounts to the clients of that specific bank.
-Hence, partnering with a Korean bank or a payment company can open opportunities for businesses wishing to enter the market.
-Nevertheless, companies that offer a rewards program have an advantage in making their customers feel like a VIP.

 South Koreans prefer fast and convenient products and services